MicrosoftDocs/learn/learn-pr/azure/cna-build-basic-service/includes/3-exercise-set-up-azure-postgresql.md

     SELECT * FROM inventory;
     ```

-1. Close the Cloud Shell pane displaying a Bash seesion.
+1. Close the Cloud Shell pane displaying a Bash session.

 ## Results